stevekuznetsov/expo/docs/pages/tutorial/create-a-modal.md

 });
 ```

-The `FlatList` component above renders all the emoji images using an `Image` component wrapped with a `Pressable`.
+The `FlatList` component in the above snippet, renders all the emoji images using an `Image` component wrapped with a `Pressable`.
 This is because, later, we will implement the functionality where the user can tap an emoji on the screen to select and that selected emoji will appear as a sticker on the placeholder image.

 The `FlatList` component takes an array of items which in the above snippet is provided by the `emoji` array variable as the value of `data` prop.
 Then, the `renderItem` takes the item from the `data` and returns the item in the list.
 You can write your own JSX to however you want to display this item and that is what is being done using the `Image` and the `Pressable` components.